NishantPatel18/RoadCrackDetection/README.md

 Define the number of test images in "num_test" that will be used for testing.

-Once total and test images have been specified, the number of images that will be used for training is defined in the formula "num_train = num_total_for_train_test - num_test".
+Once total and test images have been specified, the number of images that will be used for training is defined in the formula:

+"num_train = num_total_for_train_test - num_test"

 --------------------------------------------------------------------------------------------------------------